Submission page:

 We solicit research papers (up to 6p) and technical industry reports (typically 3-6p) on the following topics:Submission Information

 Submitted manuscripts must represent original unpublished research that is not currently under review for any other conference or journal.
-Manuscripts are submitted in PDF format and may not exceed six (6) IEEE-formatted *double-column* pages, including figures, tables, and references.
+Manuscripts are submitted in PDF format and may not exceed six (6) ACM-formatted *double-column* pages, including figures, tables, and references.
 All manuscripts undergo a double-blind peer-review process and will be reviewed and judged on correctness, originality, technical strength, rigor in analysis, quality of results, quality of presentation, and interest and relevance to the conference attendees.
-Your submission is subject to a determination that you are not under any sanctions by IEEE.
+Your submission is subject to a determination that you are not under any sanctions by ACM.

 Please note: Starting in 2023, submissions and reviews follow a double-blind model.
 Please submit without author names/affiliations and without hyperlinks that could reveal your origin or identity.